East Oak Hill

 A post shared by Nicole (@texanita67)

 Sometimes, the best part of hiking is getting lost.
 It’s easy to miss the trail markers at Mary Moore Searight Park, but that just leads to new discoveries.
-All the usual park accommodations (basketball courts, a disc golf course, and a playground) are there, but you’ll want to explore the juniper and oak woodlands, which are just far enough away from the weekend crowds.
-We like to make our way to the creek, where hanging Spanish moss makes us feel like we are in a Southern Gothic novel.
+All the usual park accommodations (basketball courts, a disc golf course and a playground) are there, but you’ll want to explore the juniper and oak woodlands, which are just far enough away from the weekend crowds.
+Then, make your way to the Spanish moss, which will make you feel like you’re in a Southern Gothic novel.

 Advertising